Audience: Staff and Faculty with a Franklin University issued Office365 email account.

 - U.S. / U.K. Passport Number

-Receiving an Opening Encrypted Email from Staff and Faculty
+Receiving and Opening Encrypted Email from Staff and Faculty

-Warning: Please be advised to use all necessary precaution when opening encrypted emails.
-If it doesn't come from within the University, a banner atop the email will indicate that the email if from an outside source.
+Warning: Please be advised to use all necessary precautions when opening encrypted emails.
+If it doesn't come from within the University, a banner atop the email will indicate that the email came from an outside source.
 Only open emails from sources where you know the sender and recognize the full email address they are using.

 How Non-Office 365 Email Account Recipients Open Your Encrypted Email

-When someone with a non-Office 365 account receives and email from you and clicks the option in the email to Read the Message, they may be asked to enter their Google credentials to view the message, which will NOT grant access.
-Instead the recipient should access the encrypted message by using the one-time passcode option.
+When someone with a non-Office 365 account receives an email from you and clicks the option in the email to Read the Message, they may be asked to enter their Google credentials or Microsoft credentials to view the message, which will NOT grant access.
+Instead, the recipient should access the encrypted message by using the one-time passcode option.
 The recipient will then be sent a separate email with the one-time passcode to view the encrypted email contents.